Ferrari 360 Gauge Backlight Replacement

 Next, remove the steering column surround, with 2 screws under it, and pop the lower then upper cover off of the car.

-This is a good opportunity to clean these up, as the typical Ferrari sticky buttons apply to the steering column surroud.
+This is a good opportunity to clean these up, as the typical Ferrari sticky buttons apply to the steering column surround.
 I find that makeup wipes do a great job of removing the stickiness.
 I used 10 wipes to clean my surround.

 Next, drop the steering column by removing 2 nearly hidden and impossible to get to 8mm bolts.
 Remove the closer bolt, and just loosen the further one, this will let your steering column drop a bit.
 These are located on the left of your steering column.
 This was the most difficult part of the entire project for me.